Why It Is Not Good to Be Alone

-What does a young man miss out on if he stays "alone" even though his body and heart pull him toward marriage?
+Do you like being alone?
+What do you miss out on if you remain “alone” even though your body and heart pull you toward marriage?

 No. We are speaking of today’s greatest mini-artistic production: the trailer for that epic video game everyone’s talking about.
 It’s all fake.
 Yet it’s powerful and seeks to entice young men to buy, literally, into its alternate reality.